- ANTI-MONEY LAUNDERING AND COUNTERING FINANCING OF TERRORISM

 Any reading of our guidance which states the New Zealand Racing Board (NZRB), the Racing Industry Transition Agency (RITA), or TAB New Zealand should be read as Entain New Zealand Limited.

-The guideline is designed to help reporting entities develop their AML/CFT programme as required under section 56 of the AML/CFT Act.
+The guidance is designed to help reporting entities develop their AML/CFT programme as required under section 56 of the AML/CFT Act.

 Developing an AML/CFT programme is the next step after conducting a risk assessment.
 It involves developing the procedures, policies and controls to manage and mitigate money laundering and terrorism financing risks.
 A reporting entities AML/CFT programme must be based on their risk assessment.